-When the food compartment control calls for cooling, the contacts in the control will open from 2 to 3 and close from 2 to 1.
-This will start the damper motor running, open the damper, and start the freezer compartment fan running.
+When the food compartment control calls for cooling, the contacts in the control will close sending a signal to the ADC.
+The ADC then will start the damper motor running to open the damper.
 (See Figure 14.)

 As the damper motor opens the damper, the switches on the damper will change from NO (normally open) to the NC (normally closed) position one at a time to prevent the stopping of the motor in a 1/2 open position, as a result of a power outage as the damper is opening or closing.
 When both switches have reached the NC position, the damper will be all the way open and the motor will stop.
-(See Figure 15.)

 The damper will remain open and the fan motor will continue to run as long as the food compartment control calls for cooling.
-Once the food compartment control is satisfied, the contacts in the cold control will open from 2 to 1 and close from 2 to 3.
-This will start the damper motor running again, closing the damper and shutting off the freezer fan motor.
-(See Figure 16.)
+Once the food compartment control is satisfied, the contacts in the cold control will open.
+This will break the signal to the ADC and start the damper motor running again, closing the damper and shutting off the freezer fan motor.

 As the damper motor closes the damper, the switches on the damper will change from the NC to the NO position one at a time.
 When both switches have reached the NO position, the damper will be all the way closed and the motor will stop.
-(See Figure 17.)